Heroön: Hero cult association

+History

+Bronze Age and Archaic Greece

 The first examples of heroa in Greece were found at Late Bronze Age sites from the Mycenaean civilization.
 These tombs were built much like other tombs during the time, either as a shaft tomb (grave shaft) filled with elaborate grave goods, or as a tholos tomb (beehive tomb), a type of chamber tomb.
 In an untouched example of a Mycenaean heroön found in Pylos, the grave shaft-style tomb was dedicated to a "Griffin Warrior" whose votive objects include a mix of Mycenaean and Minoan objects.
 This grave group includes a large bronze sword, gold rings, jewels, and crafted seals.
 This shows that the Griffin Warrior Tomb might be an example of Mycenaean interaction with other areas of Greece.

-Lefkandi heroön

 The tradition of building tombs to honor heroes continued from Mycenae into other areas of Greece.
 This can be seen by the heroön found at Lefkandi in Euboea.
 This site dates to around 950 BC during the Iron Age.
 This site differs from earlier sites, as it was built in an apsidal style.
 This means that one end of the tomb was shaped like a half-circle.
 In addition, the site is much larger than previous tombs as it reaches up to 50 meters long.
 The inside of this heroön contains two human remains, which have been cremated and placed in bronze amphoras.
 One of these remains is the hero himself, who can be identified by the hunting scene found on his amphora, as well as the many swords that were left by his tomb as grave gifts.
 The other set of human remains at this site is believed to be the hero's wife, who possibly was slaughtered with him when the hero died.

-Olympian heroön
+Classical Greece

 This idea of using a tholos tomb for heroa continued in Greece even into the Classical Age.
 This is illustrated by a heroön found at the Panhellenic Sanctuary of Olympia.
 This tomb, which was established around 450 B.C., follows the typical tholos tomb structure with a large dome with several other rooms flanking the tomb to provide the building with a square shape.
 Within the tomb, there is a large earthen mound that held the ashes of the cremated hero.
 This tomb must is likely to have been erected for an important figure that was known across Greece, as it was located at a Panhellenic Sanctuary rather than in the astu of a particular polis.
 This heroön also shows the wide variety of architectural styles used on heroa depending on time period and geography, as it differs considerably from the heroa found at Leftkandi and Acragas.